MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 >
 > For more [information on how temporary meeting recording storage works](#temp-storage), see below.

-## Set up Teams cloud meeting recording for users in your organization
+## Set up Teams meeting recording for users in your organization

 This section explains how you can set up and plan for recording Teams meetings via [Teams meeting policies](policy-assignment-overview.md).

-### Turn on or turn off cloud recording
+### Turn on or turn off meeting recording

 You can use the Microsoft Teams admin center or PowerShell to set a Teams meeting policy to control whether user's meetings can be recorded.

-In the Microsoft Teams admin center, turn on or turn off the **Cloud recording** setting in the meeting policy.
+In the Microsoft Teams admin center, turn on or turn off the **Meeting recording** setting under **Meetings** > **Meeting policies**.
 To learn more, see [Meeting policy settings for audio and video](meetings-policies-recording-and-transcription.md#cloud-recording).

 Using PowerShell, you configure the AllowCloudRecording setting in TeamsMeetingPolicy.
 To learn more, see [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) and [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy).

 Both the meeting organizer and the recording initiator need to have the recording permissions to record the meeting.
-Unless you have assigned a custom policy to the users, users get the Global policy, which has AllowCloudRecording enabled by default.
+Unless you have assigned a custom policy to the users, users get the Global policy, which has **Meeting recording** enabled by default.

 > [!NOTE]
-> For more information about using Teams roles to configure who has permission to record a meeting, see [Roles in a Teams meeting](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).
+> For more information about using Teams roles to configure who has permission to record a meeting, see [Roles in a Teams meeting](https://support.microsoft.com/office/c16fa7d0-1666-4dde-8686-0a0bfe16e019).

 For a user to fall back to the Global policy, use the following cmdlet to remove a specific policy assignment for a user: